 There are over a thousand regular locum solicitors and legal executives working in the UK.
 Some of these hold down a number of different roles, whether legal or non-legal and undertake locum work either as a sideline or as a main source of income.
 However, certain areas of law attract more interest than others.

 The main answer is that any employer will try to get away without having to arrange short-term cover for any lawyer who goes on annual leave, maternity leave, sick leave or simply has a large increase in their caseload.

 And why not.
 The main aim of working in a law firm is to generate money and to make a profit so that the business sustains itself and supports the people within it.
 It is not ever a profitable decision to take on a locum if the firm can survive without one.
 The difficulty a lot of firms have is recognising when a firm can survive without a locum.

 One thing is clear – most UK law firms will try to arrange cover for their property lawyers, regardless of how short the cover needs to be.
 This is because property files are pretty much hands-on the entire time, and if a fee earner goes away and leaves a file running, the firm could almost guarantee that the other sides on the transaction will immediately want to exchange contracts or have queries that need urgently dealing with.
 If a fee earner is away for 2 weeks it slows the entire transaction down and runs the risk of negligence claims.

-The same applies with family law.
-Very often in family law there are issues that need to be dealt with swiftly, and if the fee earner is away on annual leave this cannot happen.
+The same applies to family law.
+Very often in family law, there are issues that need to be dealt with swiftly, and if the fee earner is away on annual leave this cannot happen.

 The only other area of fairly constant demand for short and long term is local authority locums, across a whole wide range of areas, but this is a completely different topic!